MileHacker Logo

 Departure Procedures

-China typically charges no specific exit fees or taxes for departing from the country via air or land.
+China typically charges no departure taxes apply for departing the country via air or land.
 Give yourself plenty of time for the airport or station procedures.

 Timing Recommendations